antoniofl0res/COVID/README.md

 * cumulative incidence, mortality and case-fatality ratio
 * date when first case was reported
 * days until incidence reached 0.1% and 1% of population
-* proportion of total cases in the last 15, 30 and 60 days
+* proportion of cases in the last 15, 30 and 60 days

 Parameters:
 *place*: same as above
 *place_type*: same as above

 #### findbypop
 Filter municipalities by population in a determined state.
 For example: what are the cities in Roraima state with a population of 100 thousand or above?

 Parameters: